DrGonzo39/phase-1-Arthurs-project/README.md

 in Katonah, New York.
 Which is part of New York State Parks and Recreation, and since it is over 100 years old, it is in the public domain!

+# Notes

+You will notice when looking my commit history that I changed the structure of both my html, and my javascript(somewhat) in order to remove a form element, and to render the book titles instead of images of the poeple which was the initial idea.
+This is because having the images appear and then disappear onscreen just disrupted the functionality of the website, and so I ultimately decided to have book my book titles render.
+It looks a heck of a lot cleaner, and it actually fits the purpose of the website more which was to be an educational resource!